Best Adidas Walking Shoes

 For the “Long-Shift” Heroes: Adidas Adistar

-An image of a pair of sneakers Adidas Adistar 3
+An image of a pair of sneakers Adidas Adistar

 For the Wide-Foot Crew: Adidas Galaxy 6

-Finding a shoe that doesn't pinch your pinky toe is a struggle.
+Finding a shoe that doesn’t pinch your pinky toe is a struggle.
 The Galaxy line has long been the unsung hero for those of us with extra volume in our feet.
-It features a naturally spacious toe box and a more generous midfoot fit than the sleeker models like the Gazelle.
+It has a naturally spacious toe box and a more generous midfoot fit than the sleeker models like the Gazelle.
 It’s a solid, dependable choice if you need room for your feet to splay out naturally as you walk.

 For Plantar Fasciitis Relief: Adidas Adizero SL2